 What is the difference between an Arbor vs Pergola vs a Patio-Cover

-You would probably be more familiar with a pergola usually used for swing stands.
+You are probably more familiar with a pergola usually used for swing stands.
 It's casually thrown around more often and is commonly used to describe any outdoor roofed structure.
-There are actually differences on how the three items are built.
+There are, however, several differences in form, construction, and features.

 Pergola comes from the Latin word Pergula, which means projecting eave.
 These structures were proposed during the Italian Renaissance period to reproduce the villas during the Ancient Roman period.
-It was mostly a wooden structure that protruded or extended from the exterior wall of the house on which the other end was then supported by columns.
-It was also used in Ancient Greece and Egypt and back then, pergolas had intricate carvings with different wooden vines crawling through.
+It was mostly a wooden structure that protruded or extended from the exterior wall of the house on which columns then supported the other end.

-Patio covers are literally covering for patios so these may be used interchangeably with pergolas.
-It is a permanent attachment to a house often extending the use of the house hence forming the patio.
+Patio covers are covering for patios, so these may be used interchangeably with pergolas.
+It is a permanent attachment to a house, often extending the use of the house hence forming the patio.

-While different trades also have their own definitions of these three terms, this should serve as a guide to clear things up.
-They may differ in some elements or how they are built but all three are beautiful and functional additions to any outdoor spaces that will help keep the party going whether in the summer or rainy days.
+While different trades have definitions of these three terms, this should serve as a guide to clear things up.
+They may differ in some elements or form, but all three are gorgeous and functional additions to any outdoor spaces.
+These are great spots that will make your party even more impressive.

 Also in News